-Unauthorized Use of University Property -Unauthorized possession/removal of University furniture, or maintenance/housekeeping equipment Official Reprimand Educational Assignment Situational: Department Chair/Coach Notification Loss of Housing Privilege, may face reassignment 5 Community Service Hours Situational: Department Chair/Coach Notification Referral to Administrative Hearing with Disciplinary Probation or Suspension as possible outcomes Unauthorized Use of University Property -Unauthorized possession/removal of University computers or technology Disciplinary Probation 5 Community Service Hours Situational: Department Chair/Coach Notification Referral to Administrative Hearing with suspension the likely outcome
+Unauthorized Use of University Property -Unauthorized possession/removal of University furniture, or maintenance/housekeepi ng equipment -Official Reprimand -Educational Assignment -Situational: Department Chair/Coach Notification -Loss of Housing Privilege, may face reassignment -5 Community Service Hours -Situational: Department Chair/Coach Notification -Referral to Administrative Hearing with Disciplinary Probation or Suspension as possible outcomes Unauthorized Use of University Property -Unauthorized possession/removal of University computers or technology -Disciplinary Probation -5 Community Service Hours -Situational: Department Chair/Coach Notification -Referral to Administrative Hearing with suspension the likely outcome

-Visitation/Guest Violation (Section 33)
+Visitation/Guest Violation - Section 34

 Being in restricted areas of residence units in the company of a member of the opposite sex, or in a residence hall assigned to members of the opposite sex, without specific permission or when visitation privileges are not in effect.
 Visitation includes student and non-student guests who do not reside in a particular room, suite, floor, apartment, or building.
+Please see page 64 for the updated COVID-19 guest policy.